Adaptive functional principal components analysis: Methodology

 with respect to the bandwidth, would yield rate optimal estimators of $ \lambda_j$ and $ \psi_j $, respectively.
 We show that the mean squared differences in \eqref{eq:our_tilde} can be conveniently bounded when the covariance function is estimated using the `first smooth, then estimate' approach.
 We are then able to define simple, data-driven bandwidth rules for the kernel smoothing of the curves, to be used next for building covariance estimates, from which the adaptive estimators $\widehat \lambda_j$ and $\widehat \psi_j $ are derived.

 A key element for deriving workable risk bounds, is the local regularity of the process $X$.
 For the sake of simplicity, we here focus on the case where the sample paths of $X$ are non-differentiable.
 There is now extensive evidence that many functional datasets can be reasonably considered as being generated by irregular sample paths $X^{(i)}$.
-See, for instance, \cite{impact20}, \cite{Mohammadi2021} and \cite{Mohammadi2022} for examples.
-Another example of a real data set, along with simulated curves based on learnt characteristics can be found in Figure \ref{fig:power-plot}.
-See Section \ref{sec:simu-sec} for more details on the dataset and the simulation procedure.
+See, for instance, \cite{impact20}, \cite{Mohammadi2022}, \cite{Mohammadi2021} and \cite{Golovkine2022} for examples.
+Another example of a real data set is studied in Section \ref{sec:simu-sec}.
+In Section II.3 in the Supplement we discuss the extension of our approach to FDA with smooth sample paths.
+In the case where $X$ has non-differentiable (irregular) sample paths, we assume that functions $H:\mathcal T \rightarrow (0,1)$ and $L:\mathcal T \rightarrow (0,\infty)$ exist such that, for any $t\in \mathcal T$,